UltraEngine/Documentation/CPP/Scripting.md

 Ultra Engine uses wide strings wherever possible.
 Lua only supports narrow strings, but UTF-8 text can be encoded in them.

-When a C++ function is called from Lua, if it is possible for the returned string to contain special characters, the function should always return a wide string converted to UTF-8:
+When a C++ function is called from Lua, if it is possible for the returned string to contain special characters, the function should always return a wide string converted to UTF-8: Lua doesn't recognize the Ultra Engine [String](String.md) class, so make sure you cast the return value to std::string.

 ```c++
 L->set_function("CurrentDir",